abhshkdz/abhshkdz.github.io/_pages/about.md

 of how the brain works and use that knowledge and underlying principles to build artificial intelligence.

-I graduated from Indian Institute of Technology Roorkee in 2015 with a B.Tech. in Electrical Engineering.
+I graduated from [Indian Institute of Technology Roorkee][31] in 2015 with a B.Tech. in Electrical Engineering.
 Through the course of my undergrad, I've been fortunate to have participated in the Google Summer of Code program in [2013][8] and [2014][9],